valdeanda/NetAn/README.md

 ```
 python Networks/scripts/NetworkAnalysis.py -d Networks/data/a_phylum_consensus.txt
 ```
-In the case of having and adyacency list with no directionality, you can use the option -u for undirected networks
+In the case of having  undirected networks , you can use the  -u option
 ```
 python Networks/scripts/NetworkAnalysis.py -u Networks/data/a_phylum_consensus.txt
 ```